AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-timesheets-schedules/timesheet-and-hour-preferences.md

 1. Click **[!UICONTROL Timesheet & Hours]** > **[!UICONTROL Preferences]**.

-1. On the page that displays, in the **[!UICONTROL General Preferences]** section, configure any of the following options:
+1. On the page that displays, in the **[!UICONTROL General preferences]** section, configure any of the following options:

    <table style="table-layout:auto">
     <col>